top of page

 What Is the Father Wound?

-The Father Wound forms when a child experiences inconsistent, absent, emotionally unavailable, or conditional support from a father figure (or primary masculine authority).
+The Father Wound forms when a child experiences inconsistent, absent, emotionally unavailable, or conditional support from a father figure or primary masculine authority.
+This doesn’t require abuse.
+It can develop when a father:

 • Was physically present but emotionally distant